ppotturi/adp-aso-helm-library/README.md

 ```
 storageAccounts:          <Array of Object>
   - name: <string>        --Storage account name.
-Should be Lowercase letters and numbers and Character limit: 3-24.
+Name should be Lowercase letters and numbers and Character limit: 3-24.
   - name: <string>
 ```